-Costco Wholesale has many opportunities to improve its processes, increase its financial performance, and grow its business.
-However, this PESTEL/PESTLE analysis also shows that Costco needs to address a number of significant threats.
+Costco has many opportunities to improve its processes, increase its financial performance, and grow its business.
+However, this PESTEL analysis also shows that the retailer needs to address a number of significant threats.
 To address the threat of climate change, the company can expand and further diversify its supply chain.
-Costco must also expand its business in high-growth economies to exploit the opportunities linked to their rapid development.
+Costco must also expand its business in high-growth economies to exploit the opportunities linked to their rapid economic growth.

 - Martinez-Contreras, R. M., Hernandez-Mora, N. C., Vargas-Leguizamon, Y. R., & Borja-Barrera, S. M. (2022).
 PESTEL Analysis and the Porter’s Five Forces: An Integrated Model of Strategic Sectors.
 In Handbook of Research on Organizational Sustainability in Turbulent Economies (pp. 292-314).
 IGI Global.

 - Theeb, K. A., Mansour, A. M. D., Khaled, A. S., Syed, A. A., & Saeed, A. M. (2023).
 The impact of information technology on retail industry: An empirical study.
 International Journal of Procurement Management, 16(4), 549-568.

 - U.S. Department of Commerce – International Trade Administration – Retail Trade Industry.